vik37/EShop_ContainerizedMicroservices_Full/README.md

 ```

 ## Other Common Github Profile Sections
-👩‍💻 I'm currently working on this project.
+👩‍💻 It is currently being worked on.

-🧠 I'm currently learning and also reading this book.
+🧠